When do I need to go for psychotherapy?

 My approach is eclectic, meaning it combines a variety of different psychological methodologies according to the unique needs and preferences of the individual.
 Bellow you can find some details regarding those methodologies:

-- Cognitive Behavioral Therapy; using cognitive tools and theories to positively change perceptions and beliefs.
+- Cognitive Behavioral Therapy; using cognitive tools and theories to understand maladaptive perceptions and beliefs.

 - Neuropsychological; knowledge about how the brain works and reacts under stressful situations is important in order to help us overcome any psychological problem and understand psycho-originated physical symptoms.